sylikc/jpegview/README.md

 ## System Requirements

-32-bit version: Windows XP SP2 or later
+* 32-bit version: Windows 7 or later
+** ~~Windows XP SP2~~ was formerly supported, last known version to work was 1.0.37, but it wouldn't support decoding the new formats anyways (aka HEIC)

-64-bit version: Windows 7/8/10/11 64-bit or later
+* 64-bit version: Windows 7/8/10/11 64-bit or later

 ## What's New